SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Account Added To A Security Enabled Group"

+    Detection in order to investigate who has added a specific Domain User in Domain Admins or Group Policy Creator Owners (Security event 4728)

+    - **Effort:** master

+??? abstract "Account Removed From A Security Enabled Group"

+    Detection in order to investigate who has removed a specific Domain User in Domain Admins or Group Policy Creator Owners (Security event 4729)

+    - **Effort:** master

 ??? abstract "AdFind Usage"

     Detects the usage of the AdFind tool.
 AdFind.exe is a free tool that extracts information from Active Directory.
 Wizard Spider (Bazar, TrickBot, Ryuk), FIN6 and MAZE operators have used AdFind.exe to collect information about Active Directory organizational units and trust objects